 What are my responsibilities as a holder of a distributor's or wholesaler's license under this Act?

 Distributors and wholesalers of cigarettes or tobacco products must:

 - Maintain complete and legible cigarette and tobacco product purchase records for four (4) years and keep records (such as invoices and receipts) on file at the location identified on your license for a least one year after the date of purchase.

 - Allow BOE or law enforcement agency personnel to review your sales and purchase records upon request.

 - Make sure that sales invoices meet all legal requirements.
-Each invoice must include the following
+Each sales invoice must be legible, readable, and include the following:

-- Your address, telephone number, and your distributor or wholesaler license number.
+- Your name, address, telephone number, and your distributor or wholesaler license number.

-The name and address of the business purchasing the cigarettes or tobacco products, and that business license number.
+- The name, address, and license number of the business purchasing the cigarettes or tobacco products.
 You may not legally sell cigarettes or tobacco products to an unlicensed buyer or purchase them from an unlicensed seller.

 However, a distributor that is also a retailer or manufacturer must include either one of the following on each invoice for the sale of cigarettes or tobacco products:

 - A statement that reads: "All California cigarette and tobacco product taxes are included in the total amount of this invoice."